ODEX-TOS/tos-desktop-environment/tde/collision/README.md

 # Using different keys

-Due to the large ammount of keyboard shortcut Collision create, they are auto-generated automatically.
+Due to the large amount of keyboard shortcut Collision create, they are auto-generated automatically.
 While this make installation simpler, it also make Collision somewhat hard-coded magic.
-Some alternative keymaps can also be ackward to use because of the reliance on mod keys such as <kbd>Alt</kbd> and
+Some alternative keymaps can also be awkward to use because of the reliance on mod keys such as <kbd>Alt</kbd> and
 <kbd>Control</kbd>.

 That being said, Collision allow some basic remapping.
 Instead of: